ulyssus-dsl/dsl-modules/DSL-Auto-Regen/README.md

 ## Configuration

 Once the module has been installed, edit the configuration at the top of the module's script by clicking on "Scripts" in the Mudlet menu then clicking on the DSL-Auto-Regen -> DSl-Auto-Regen script.
 Add any Conclave characters that you wish to use the Auto-Regen module with by adding their names to the characterList.
-Additional configuration options can be added such as a list of characters to skip, the default option as to whether the module should be enabled or disabled when logging in, and options to enable INFO and DEBUG statements among other configuration options.
+Additional configuration options can be added such as a list of characters to skip, the default option as to whether the module should be enabled or disabled when logging in, auto sleep functionality, and options to enable INFO and DEBUG statements among other configuration options.

 ## Usage